MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 M data source functions that have been enabled for extensibility will automatically inherit your extension's credential scope.
 In most cases, you won't need to explicitly access the current credentials, however, there are exceptions, such as:

-- Passing in the credential in a custom header or query string parameter (such as when you are using the API Key auth type)
+- Passing in the credential in a custom header or query string parameter (such as when you're using the API Key auth type)
 - Setting connection string properties for ODBC or ADO.NET extensions
 - Checking custom properties on an OAuth token
 - Using the credentials as part of an OAuth v1 flow

 The `Extension.CurrentCredential()` function returns a record object.
 The fields it contains will be authentication type specific.
-See the table below for details.
+See the following table for details.

 | Field              | Description                                                                                                                                                                                                                                                                                                                                         | Used By                        |
 | :----------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------- |